Salespeople constantly put themselves out there, and no one is safe from fear of rejection.

 When Surath challenged his students to land a sales meeting, “a lot of people picked the president of Google or Facebook,” he said.
 None of them landed a meeting.
 Remember the only student who got 98 in Surath’s class?
 He picked the president of a local brewery – and landed a meeting.

-Help your salespeople build their confidence by giving them skills to qualify prospects, explain value, handle objections and follow up better.
+Help your salespeople build their self-confidence by giving them skills to qualify prospects, explain value, handle objections and follow up better.

 Surath suggested taking the pressure off.
 “Decide who’s the person you absolutely want to call – and don’t call them first.
 Practice with other people you don’t care about,” he said.

 Give your salespeople a script to read during calls.
-Explain to them that “people can’t see you.
+Explain to them that “People can’t see you.
 They don’t know you’re reading,” Surath said.
-By the time they begin calling the high-stakes prospects, it’ll become second nature.
+By the time they move on from low risk learning opportunities and begin calling the high-stakes prospects, it’ll become second nature.

 As every business owner knows, rejection will happen.
 Once your salespeople face their fears and make the call, how can you help them deal with the inevitable “no”?